-Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.
+Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Thinking about renting in Surrey, B.C., Canada?
 You’re not alone.
 This fast-growing city is one of the most popular destinations for newcomers, offering lower rent than Vancouver, vibrant communities, and expanding public transit.
-Whether you’re moving with family, arriving as an international student, or starting your first job in Canada, renting in Surrey B.C.
+Whether you’re moving with family, arriving as an international student, or starting your first job in Canada, renting in Surrey, B.C.
 Canada gives you a more affordable and diverse entry point to life in the Lower Mainland.
 Just 23 km from downtown Vancouver, and with easy access to transit, jobs, and schools, it makes it one of the top cities to start your life in Canada.

 If you’re planning to rent in Surrey, choosing the best neighbourhood can help you feel at home faster.
-Whether you want city vibes, peace and quiet, or family-friendly parks, this guide covers the best neighbourhoods in Surrey for newcomers, with tips on rent, transit, and housing availability.
+Whether you want city vibes, quiet, or family-friendly parks, this guide covers the best neighbourhoods in Surrey for newcomers, with tips on rent, transit, and housing availability.

 Is Surrey, BC, Canada, a Good Place for Newcomers to Rent?